Importing User Accounts from Single Sign-On (SSO)

 • Account Type.
 This drop-down list contains an entry for each standard account type.
 These account types affect the list of Access Keys for the user.
 The choices are:

 • User.
 Accounts of type "user" are assigned Access Keys.
-Access Keys are customizable by the administrator, and grant users access to pages and tabs and permit users to view information and perform tasks in SL1.
+Access Keys are customizable by the administrator, and grant users access to pages and tabs and permit users to view information and perform tasks in Skylar One.
 These Access Keys are defined by the system administrator from the Access Keys page (System > Manage > Access Keys).

 • Authentication Method.
 You can select a value or leave this field blank.